-Whether you’re horse riding as a hobby or want to get more serious with horse racing, there are also significant mental health benefits that should motivate you to try horse riding:
+Whether you’re horse-riding as a hobby or interested in competitive horse racing, here are some significant mental health benefits that come with being around horses:

-Research has found that horse riding can lower your stress levels.
-In a 12-week study researchers found that teenagers who were taught how to ride and care for horses has significantly lower lower stress hormone levels throughout the day and in the afternoon.
+Horse-riding can lower your stress levels.
+In a 12-week study researchers found that teenagers who were taught how to ride and care for horses had significantly lower stress hormone levels throughout the day.

-If you feel like you are under a lot of work-related pressure, horse riding can give you a much-needed break and improve your mental well-being thanks to endorphins released by your brains.
+If you feel like you are under a lot of work-related pressure, consider horse riding as a new weekend hobby.
+You can improve your mental well-being thanks to endorphins released by your brains.
 And, the chance to spend some quality time in nature, will help you relax and get some much needed vitamin-D from being in the sun.

 4. Confidence Boost